-The Conveyed column using the following abbreviations:
+The Conveyed column uses the following abbreviations:

-H: HTTP Header
+- H: HTTP Header

-Q: URL Query Parameter
+- Q: URL Query Parameter

-M: URL Matrix Parameter
+- M: URL Matrix Parameter

-P: URL Path
+- P: URL Path

-When more than one conveyance is utilized or a conditional is indicated, see the explanation for details of it use.
+When more than one conveyance is utilized or a conditional is indicated, see the explanation for details of its use.

-HTTP Header Field Name Request Response Event Conveyed Explanation Accept 0 HP Used to indicate when JSON is expected in the response (application/json).
-If omitted, may also be indicated by including the ".json" extension in the URL's path.
-Otherwise results will be conveyed using the default, XML. accept-encoding С С Н Indicate what payload encoding is accepted in the response.
+HTTP Header Field Name Request Response Event Conveyed Explanation Accept 0 HP Used to indicate when the format that is expected in the response (ex: application/json).
+If omitted, may also be indicated by including an extension in the URL's path (ex: ".json").
+Otherwise results will be conveyed using the default, application/xml. accept-encoding С С Н Indicate what payload encoding is accepted in the response.
 Valid values are: identity (not compressed) or gzip (compressed). access_token MC Q The token used to authenticate the sender of the message, authorizing the requested action.
 Usually the token/hash value of the Authorization header.
-This query parameter is only required when the Authorization header is not set or another authentication standard is leveraged. applicationKey MC HQ If the Application Key is not contained in the Authorization header, then this header must convey this key together with the authentication tying the request to a particular environment.
-The consumer may choose to convey this value in either place, so providers must honor it in either place. authenticatedUser OC Н Set to the users identification (depending on the authentication used) when verified by the middleware.
-The receiving Service Provider can trust this field by confirming the middleware's credentials. authenticationMet MC Q The identifier for the authentication method used. hod Note: Placing basic access authentication information in a URL query parameter is highly unsecure and should not be used in any production systems.
-Unless otherwise specified the prefix from the Authorization header is used: SIF_HMACSHA256/BEARER/BASIC Authorization МС МС Н It is used to authenticate the Consumer and is the basis for determining whether the Consumer has the necessary authorization to issue the Request or publish the Event.
-When conveyed in URL Query Parameters , access_token and authenticationMethod are used. changesSinceMark er OC ОС HQ Request: URL Query Parameter.
+This query parameter is only required when the Authorization header is not set, or another authentication standard is leveraged. applicationId М Q A unique ld for an application in regard to the Data Privacy Enforcer service.
+It is important to note that this is different to the ApplicationKey (see below) which is used for authorization. applicationKey MC ΗQ If the Application Key is not contained in the Authorization header, then this header must convey this key together with the authentication.
+The consumer may choose to convey this value in either place, so providers must honor it in either place. authenticatedUser OC Н Set to the users identification (depending on the authentication used) when verified by the middleware .
+The receiving Service Provider can trust this field by confirming the middleware's credentials. authenticationMeth MC Q The identifier for the authentication method used. od Note: Placing basic access authentication information in a URL query parameter is highly unsecure and should not be used in any production systems.
+Unless otherwise specified the prefix from the Authorization header is used: SIF_HMACSHA256/Bearer/Basic Authorization MC MC Н Used to authenticate the Consumer and is the basis for determining whether the Consumer has the necessary authorization to issue the Request or publish the Event.
+When conveyed in URL Query Parameters , access_token and authenticationMethod are used. changesSinceMarke r OC OC ΗQ Request: URL Query Parameter.
 Only required if a changes since request is performed.
-Response: HTTP Header.
-Only required if the request had the changesSinceMarker as a URL query parameter and no paging is used or paging is used but the first page is requested.